Gold falls by Rs 435; Silver tumbles Rs 1,600 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 In the international market, gold was quoting lower at USD 1,615.7 per ounce while silver was trading down at USD 18 per ounce.

 Gold prices traded lower as spot gold prices at COMEX fell to USD 1,615 per ounce, a level last seen in April 2020, Parmar added.
-(AGENCIES)
+(PTI)